Please note that the information below is a general description of the M&P Job Families.

 Positions in the Nursing job family are responsible for co-ordinating the involvement and general nursing care for patients participating in clinical trials, overseeing the conduct of multiple research studies, supporting the clinical components of undergraduate nursing programs, or providing overall management of broad research studies.
 Entry-level positions recruit patients to clinical trials, collect and analyze data, and perform related nursing duties.
 At the intermediate level, positions oversee the conduct of research studies, manage professional staff and provide support to clinical nursing training.
 Positions at the senior level provide overall management and leadership for broad research studies, contribute to the refinement research protocols and prepare analyses and reports on research findings.

-The Research and Facilitation job family encompasses a full range of professional science and social science research, and research facilitation work performed at the university.
-Positions at the entry level perform specific research tasks for research and facilitation including: developing project proposals, collecting data, identifying funding sources, preparing preliminary analyses, scientific reports and editing and proofing grant applications, contracts, academic proposals, and scientific communications.
-Intermediate level positions fully manage research projects by: establishing project work plans, timelines and staffing resources; preparing budgets; identifying new research synergies; developing communications plans; and pursuing potential funding and research partnership opportunities.
-More senior level positions provide leadership for multiple research projects, oversee the operation of a substantial research facility or ensure compliance with applicable policies and legislation.
+The Research& Facilitation job family encompasses a full range of professional science and social science research work performed at the university.
+Positions at the entry level perform specific research tasks for a research project including: developing project proposals, collecting data, and preparing preliminary analyses and scientific reports.
+Intermediate level positions fully manage research projects by: establishing project work plans, timelines and staffing resources; preparing budgets; developing communications plans; and pursuing potential funding and research partnership opportunities.
+More senior level positions provide leadership for multiple research projects or oversee the operation of a substantial research facility.
 Positions at this level also develop strategies to further research in a specific area.
-The most senior positions of the Research job family are responsible for providing vision and direction for a multi-user research facility supporting an international scientific consortium or provide leadership in developing, planning and implementing the strategic direction in research ethics.
+The most senior positions of the Research job family are responsible for providing vision and direction for a multi-user research facility supporting an international scientific consortium.

 Positions in the Scientific Engineering job family are involved in experimental and analytical investigations related to engineering design and the development of highly specialized research equipment.
 At the entry level, positions design analytical protocols for investigations, develop computer/numerical models, design and build experimental equipment, and conduct related experiments.
 Positions at the intermediate level undertake research related to the development of unique experimental machines or engines, plan engineering aspects of research projects, and advise on the conduct of research projects.
 Senior level positions are responsible for scientific engineering design and research within a very specialized area or involving very highly advanced scientific equipment.